François Grenet: Bordeaux

-Grenet was born in Bordeaux.
+Grenet was born in Bordeaux, capital of the départment of Gironde.
 His father Jean Grenet and paternal grandfather Henri Grenet were both politicians who served as mayor of Bayonne; his maternal grandfather Jean Dauger was a French international in rugby union.
 He started his youth career as a forward at Aviron Bayonnais, moving to his hometown club FC Girondins de Bordeaux in 1989.
 He made his senior debut in a Ligue 1 match on 2 June 1993 against Lyon.
 His first Ligue 1 goal came against the same opponent in 1995 and later became a first team regular in 1995–96 season, when Bordeaux lost the 1996 UEFA Cup Final against Bayern Munich.
 He was also a runner-up twice at the Coupe de la Ligue in 1997 and 1998, losing the final matches against Strasbourg and Paris Saint-Germain, respectively.
 Both matches were decided in the penalty shootout, with Grenet entering in extra time and missing his penalty in 1997 and starting, but being replaced still in the first half in 1998.

 He won his first and only title of his career in 1999, after Bordeaux won the 1998–99 French Division 1.
 During the summer of 2001, he announced his intention of leaving the club and was targeted by Middlesbrough and Sunderland with a price tag of £3.5m.